Russanandres/LightROM/README.md

 # Lightrom-hammerhead
 # Only for Nexus 5 hammerhead!!
+I haven't developed or ported any Lightrom before.
+This is my own project.
+All matches (including in the rom name) are random.
+Don't confuse with Adobe Lightroom! **You are on the page with AOSP/CM firmware/rom for phones!**

 Completely stripped down ROM based on CyanogenMod 11.
 Almost all applications are cut out.
 Only the settings, music player, terminal and Titanium Backup remained.
 In the case of the ULTRA version - only the settings.
 You can install applications via ADB or terminal (not tested).
 ## Weight
 - Lightrom - 168mb